Chelsea Porcelain Manufactory, factory, England, Middlesex, Chelsea

 lead-glaze; whole; presumed lead

-soft-paste porcelain, moulded, glazed and decorated with branches of tea plant, and painted overglaze in polychrome enamels
+soft-paste porcelain, moulded, glazed and decorated with flowers, fruits and insects in polychrome onglaze enamels

 given; 1941-06-12; National Art Collections Fund

-Dr Bellamy Gardner; sold Sotheby's, 12 June 1941, Catalogue of the celebrated collection of Chelsea Porcelain, English Ceramics, and Enamels.
-The Property of Dr and Mrs Bellamy Gardner, lot 24.
+Dr Bellamy Gardner; sold Sotheby's, 12 June 1941, Catalogue of the Celebrated Collection of Chelsea Porcelain, English Ceramics, and Enamels.
+The Property of Dr and Mrs Bellamy Gardner., lot 23.